nacgarg/bazel-mcp-server/README.md

 A local MCP server that exposes functionality of the [Bazel](https://bazel.build/) build system to MCP-enabled AI agents.

+This is helpful when MCP environments either don't have an existing command-line tool, or where the invoked shell has a misconfigured environment that prevents Bazel from being used.

 ## Tools

 The Bazel MCP Server provides the following tools: